 1. Tackle Nature's Stairmaster at Koko Crater Railway Trailhead

-Koko Crater Trail is equally fun and challenging.
-Known as “Nature's Stairmaster,” the trail consists of over 1,000 steep steps to reach the top - perfect for leg day!
-For some historical context, the steps are made up of abandoned railroad ties that run along the crater's side, up to the top.
-They were used by the military during WWII to transport supplies.
-It's now evolved into a popular hiking trail, at roughly 1.6 miles round trip and taking about 1.5 hours to complete.
-Those who are up for the challenge are rewarded with sweeping, panoramic views at the top.
-We started the hike at sunrise to catch the morning glow and it was stunning.
+If you're looking for one of the most iconic hikes in Oahu, Koko Crater Railway Trailhead should be at the top of your list.
+Known as "Nature's Stairmaster," the trail is equally fun and challenging.
+It consists of over 1,000 steep steps that run straight up the side of a volcanic crater - perfect for leg day!For some historical context, the steps are made up of abandoned railroad ties that run along the crater's side, up to the top.
+They were used by the military during WWII to transport supplies, and have now evolved into a popular hiking trail, at roughly 1.6 miles round trip and taking about 1.5 hours to complete.
+Those who are up for the challenge are rewarded with sweeping, panoramic views at the top of Hanauma Bay, Maunalua Bay and the southeastern coastline of Oahu.
+We started the hike at sunrise to catch the morning glow, and watching the golden light spill across the island made it one of my favorite moments in Hawaii.

-Mokoli'i, also known as Chinaman's Hat, is a basalt islet in Kāne'ohe Bay, Hawaii.
-Its name comes from its unique shape, which is said to resemble an old-style Chinese laborer's hat.
-The islet is accessible by kayak, which we rented from Kailua Beach.
-The rental consisted of a two-person kayak, paddles, life vests and a short overview with instructions from the staff.
-The kayaking itself is self-guided, though it's straightforward, taking only about 20 minutes to reach the small island.
-Once we arrived, we hiked to the top and were met with breathtaking views.
+One of the most unique things to do in Oahu is kayaking to Mokoliʻi, also known as Chinaman's Hat.
+Located in Kāneʻohe Bay, Mokoliʻi is a small basalt islet that's accessible by kayak, making for a perfect half-day adventure.
+Its name comes from its unique shape, which is said to resemble an old-style Chinese laborer's hat.We rented a two-person kayak from Kailua Beach, which included paddles, life vests and a quick overview with instructions from the staff.
+The kayaking itself is self-guided and straightforward, taking only about 20 minutes to reach the small island.
+Once we arrived, we hiked to the top and were met with breathtaking 360-degree views of the Koʻolau Mountains and the coastline.

 3. Take a doors off helicopter tour of Oahu

-We were in Hawaii for Blake's birthday and he's afraid of heights, so naturally, I surprised him with a doors off helicopter tour of Oahu.
-This tour was not cheap, but it was worth every penny and was truly a once-in-a-lifetime experience.
-The 45-minute scenic helicopter island tour gives you an epic bird's eye view of the island, with highlights of flying over Diamond Head, Maunalua Bay and the Ko'olau Mountains.
-You can choose between “doors on” or “doors off,” but I highly recommend doing doors off.
-It was a little scary, but took the experience to a new level.
-We had our seatbelts on and felt safe the whole time, and they also gave us lanyards to keep our phones secure while taking photos and videos.
+If you're celebrating something special or simply want a once-in-a-lifetime experience, a helicopter tour of Oahu is unforgettable and completely changes your perspective of the island.
+We were in Hawaii for Blake's birthday and he's afraid of heights, so naturally, I surprised him with a doors-off helicopter tour of Oahu.
+This tour was not cheap, but it was worth every penny.The 45-minute scenic helicopter island tour gives you an epic bird's eye view of the island, flying over Diamond Head, Maunalua Bay, the Ko'olau Mountains and even hidden waterfalls that are inaccessible by land.
+You can choose between doors on or doors off, but I highly recommend doing doors off for the full experience.
+We had our seatbelts on and felt safe the whole time, and they also provided lanyards to keep our phones secure while taking photos and videos.

 Tip: Try to book the tour an hour or two before sunset to catch golden hour.